Postgraduate loans

 It's important to be aware that the master's finance may not be enough to cover both the costs of tuition fees and living expenses, so you'll need to have additional funding or money to fund these costs.

-The PGL of £12,167 from Student Finance England/postgraduate finance of £18,770 from Student Finance Wales is for your whole course.
+The PGML of £12,471 from Student Finance England or £18,950 from Student Finance Wales is the full amount for the whole course.
+It is not per year.
 You can apply for less than the maximum and you can increase the amount of loan requested up to one month before the end of the academic year.

 Scotland and Northern Ireland

-Scotland and Northern Ireland have their own equivalent postgraduate loan schemes for students who want to study in the UK.
+Scotland and Northern Ireland have their own equivalent Postgraduate Master's Loan schemes for students who want to study in the UK.
 Further details are available on the following websites:

 Eligibility